glennmatlin/FIFE_manuscript/wopr/main.typ

 *Qualitative wargame:* Games relying on narrative adjudication or subject matter expert judgment with minimal or no numeric scoring.
 Tabletop seminar games with after-action discussions represent this category.

 *Language-centric game:* Formats where progress depends fundamentally on *textual or spoken communication* among actors (human or LLM).
-CICERO Diplomacy and conflict negotiations exemplify this approach [@cicero], contrasting with action-based games like StarCraft with micromanagement handled by LLM-powered bots.
+CICERO Diplomacy and conflict negotiations exemplify this approach [@meta_fundamental_ai_research_diplomacy_team_fair_human-level_2022], contrasting with action-based games like StarCraft with micromanagement handled by LLM-powered bots.

 // (Removed: failure‑mode vocabulary, since not a focus of this paper.)